Struggling Valencia hires West Brom manager Carlos Corberan as its new head coach | Sports-Games

 Valencia fired Rubén Baraja on Monday after another setback in La Liga left the Spanish club stuck in the relegation zone and sparked renewed protests against Singaporean owner Peter Lim.

-"Carlos Corberan has been appointed as coach of Valencia CF, signing a contract through to 2027,'' a statement on Valencia's website said early Wednesday.
-"A buy-out option in his contract with West Bromwich Albion was taken up to allow him to leave."
-No official figure was given but the compensation for the former Valencia youth player was reported to be in the region of $3 million.
+''Carlos Corberan has been appointed as coach of Valencia CF, signing a contract through to 2027,'' a statement on Valencia's website said early Wednesday. ''A buy-out option in his contract with West Bromwich Albion was taken up to allow him to leave.''
+No official figure was given but the compensation for the former Valencia youth player was reported to be in the region of USD 3 million.

-The Spaniard led West Brom to its current seventh place in England's second-tier Championship.

-West Brom earlier said in a statement that the 41-year-old Corberan "is set to return to his homeland with the club's gratitude and best wishes following a two-year tenure at The Hawthorns."
-Chris Brunt, Damia Abella and Boaz Myhill "will oversee first-team duties until further notice."
+The Spaniard, who also briefly coached Greek side Olympiakos, led West Brom to its current seventh place in England's second-tier Championship.
+He worked in Saudi Arabia with Al-Ittihad and Al-Nassr before making his debut as a first-team manager with Doxa Katokopias of Cyprus.
+West Brom earlier said in a statement that the 41-year-old Corberan ''is set to return to his homeland with the club's gratitude and best wishes following a two-year tenure at The Hawthorns.''
+Chris Brunt, Damia Abella and Boaz Myhill ''will oversee first-team duties until further notice.''
 Valencia's next Spanish league match will be against Real Madrid at home on Jan.
 3 in a game postponed from October because of the deadly floods that hit Valencia.

+Valencia is winless in its last four matches.
+Corberan wrote on X that ''the decision to leave (West Brom) has been the hardest of my life.'' ''There will ALWAYS be a place in my heart for this special club and I hope one day I can return to thank you all for your incredible support,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)